hackerspacesg/hackerspace.sg/contents/2013/proposalA/_index/main.markdown

 * Regular Member 150 SGD
 * Irregular Member 75SGD

-Rationale: IIUC no member is on Resident of Hotdesk tier
+Rationale: IIUC no member is on the "Resident" or "Hotdesk" membership tier

 For higher bracket revenue, I'd like to propose corporate sponsorship: http://hsgcorpsponsor.dabase.com/